ljonesdesign/INLS161-2021-summer-1/docs/intro.md

 However, if you need general help, or help accessing the Panopto videos, then do reach out to me.

 ## Teaching Philosophy
-I recently completed my Master Degree in Adult Education in Training and Development.
+I recently completed my Master's Degree in Adult Education in Training and Development.
 I do not see myself as an authoritarian, but as a facilitator.
 Therefore, I do not require excuses or letters from doctors, etcetera.
 I will be as flexible with you as possible, but it is very difficult to catch up if you fall behind in summer school.